Introduction to PGIM Fixed Income's ESG Impact Ratings

 - Assessed each industry for environmental and social impacts

-- Key negative impacts and positive differentiators are specific for each GICS industry group, industry, and sub-industry and reflect most important negative and positive impacts of issuers within each grouping
+- Key negative impacts and positive differentiators are specific for each GICS industry group, industry, and sub-industry and reflect our view on the most important negative and positive impacts of issuers within each grouping

 - Developed guidance for ESG Impact Ratings ranges and medians at GICS sub-industry level (including further breakdowns as appropriate)